mukhal/mukhal.github.io/_posts/2019-8-11-Issues-With-Transfer-Learning-in-NLP.md

 ### Computational Intensity

-**Transfer Learning** is typically employed in the form of [Language Modeling Pre-training](https://arxiv.org/abs/1801.06146).
-Almost all SoTA results achieved recently have been mainly driven by a two-step scheme:
+The most successful form of **Transfer Learning** in NLP today is **Sequential Transfer Learning (STL)**.
+STL is typically employed in the form of [Language Modeling Pre-training](https://arxiv.org/abs/1801.06146).
+Almost all SOTA results achieved recently have been mainly driven by a two-step scheme:
 1. **Pre-train** a monster model for Language Modeling on a large general-purpose corpus (The more data the better).
 2. **Finetune** the whole model (or a subset thereof) on the target task.